sandordargo/sandordargo.github.io/_posts/2021-1-13-awaken-the-giant-within.md

 title: "Awaken the giant within by Tony Robbins"
 date: 2021-1-13
 category: books
-tags: [books, watercooler, selfimprovement, selfhelp]
+tags: [books, watercooler, self-improvement, selfhelp]
 excerpt_separator: <!--more-->
 ---
 When I decided to read [Awken the Giant Within](https://amzn.to/37IpgFb), I was a bit surprised.
 I thought it's much newer, but in fact, it's from the very beginning of the 1990s.
 It doesn't make it less relevant and this book is still very popular.
 Kind of a good sign.